sidneydijkstra/DatascienceSql/README.md

 ```

 ### Env
-For parsing the data to files that can be used by this python project we redirect you to [\[this\]](https://github.com/Medooosa/Csharp-Parser) C# project.
-The connection with the database is established using the variables in the .env file.
-Create this file and add these parameters to connect with the database.
+A connection with the database is established using the variables in the .env file.
+Create this file and add these parameters to connect with the database:
 ```
 DATABASE_IP=
 DATABASE_PORT=